 2023 | 22.99% | 2023 | 48.75% |

-2023 data for gender pay gap reporting across the Trust shows that the mean gap has marginally increased since last year but reduced for the median gap.
+2024 data for gender pay gap reporting across the Trust shows that the mean and median gap has marginally decreased since last year.

 Mean Gap Calculation: